AntoniosBarotsis/let-the-mirte-robot-drive-around-in-duckietown/mirte-documentation/doc/duckietown_mirte/duckietown_ros_api.rst

     #.
 A Point for its location in the image (Point)
     #.
 A diamater (float32)
     #.
-The type of Object which is either a Duck or Mirte-bot (Object)
+The type of Object which is either a Mirte-bot (0) or Duck (1) (Object)

-/lanes
-    ROS topic for lane data.
-The /lanes topic topic publishes a single lane.
-This lane has the following three components:

-    #.
-A left line (Line**)
-    #.
-A right line (Line**)
-    #.
-A middle line (Line**)

 \* Colour is an enum consists of the following colours:

-0. RED
+1. RED
-1. ORANGE
+2. ORANGE
-2. YELLOW
+3. YELLOW
-3. GREEN
+4. GREEN
-4. BLUE
+5. BLUE
-5. PURPLE
+6. PURPLE
-6. BLACK
+7. BLACK
-7. WHITE
+8. WHITE

 \** Line is an object that consists of the following: